 Children possess a special power: they can dream up entire fantasy worlds within the four walls of their own bedroom.
-Even in the height of lockdown, your little one could be busy establishing their career as a world-famous surgeon, serving customers in their upscale boutique or baking up a storm in their Parisian patisserie.
+Even in the height of lockdown, your little one could be busy establishing their career as a world-famous surgeon or baking up a storm in their Parisian patisserie.
 Through this imaginative play, children can develop their creativity, work through their fears and boost their self-confidence with all of their favourite toys.

 If you are using toys to teach your children through this difficult time, don’t forget to tag us @My1stYears and use #My1stYears so we can play along with you.